 - Celebrate your star students, alumni and faculty because they, not the institution, are the real heroes of your story.

 - Amplify your college blog, YouTube channel and publications to achieve Google page 1 rankings.
 Weaponize your content based on your schools’ thought leadership, innovation, and intellectual capital with a Keyword Lexicon, and an ongoing search engine optimization campaign that attains top Google rankings and fosters social sharing.
-Invest in a more robust content mix for your college academic blog, developing a deep archive of student and alumni stories that can be used by your enrollment counseling team.
+Invest in a more robust content mix for your college academic blog, developing a deep archive of student and alumni stories that can be used by your enrollment counseling and marketing teams.
 Prioritize stories of audiences that drive institutional revenue.Develop a “SEO Keyword Guide” comprised of keywords and phrases your college can rightfully claim.Infuse your stories with targeted search engine optimization keywords to realize regional, national and international Google page 1 rankings.

 - Organize virtual conferences and annual professional meetings in your areas of distinction.
 These give peers and recruiters a reason to engage with your faculty, students and alumni.